 Mass to Moles Formula

-Calculate moles of substance using the following formula:
+Calculate the moles n of the substance using the following formula:

 The quantity of substance n in moles is equal to the mass m in grams divided by the molar mass M in g/mol.

-For example, let’s calculate the quantity in moles of 25 grams of oxygen gas (O2).
-Oxygen has a molar mass of 31.9988 g/mol.
+For example, let’s calculate the quantity in moles equal to 120 grams of aluminum oxide, Al2O3.
+Note that the molar mass of aluminum oxide is 101.96 g/mol.

 How to Convert Gas Volume to Moles

-The process for converting the volume of ideal gas to moles is a little different than mass.
-You’ll still use a formula, but you do not need the molar mass of the substance for the conversion.
+The process for converting the volume of an ideal gas to moles is a little different than for mass.
+You’ll still use a formula, but you do not need the molar mass of the gas for the conversion.

-The quantity of substance in moles is equal to the volume of in liters of ideal gas divided by 22.4 L/mol.
+The quantity of a substance in moles is equal to the volume in liters of the ideal gas divided by 22.4 L/mol.